LI.FI raises $17.5 million Series A to help traditional finance build on DeFi

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Börsen schließen markant höher -- Letzter Handelstag im Quartal: ATX leidet letztendlich unter Gewinnmitnahmen -- DAX beendet Handel in Grün -- Asiens Börsen schließen mit Gewinnen
+Börse aktuell - Live TickerTrotz Ölpreisanstieg: Dow schwächer -- ATX leichter -- DAX erklimmt Jahreshoch -- Asiens Börsen letztlich mehrheitlich im Plus

+Die Wall Street gibt im Dienstagshandel nach.
+Der heimische Markt notiert am Dienstag deutlich tiefer.
+Der deutsche Aktienmarkt bewegt sich aufwärts.
+An den Märkten in Fernost ging es auch am Dienstag mehrheitlich nach oben.